Maryland Democrats call for ‘course correction’ amid regionwide frustration over vaccine rollout

 Congressional Democrats in Maryland contend the lopsided supply and demand undermines the state’s goal to make sure those who need the vaccine most get it first.

 Their letter questions the wisdom of siphoning doses from local health departments to supply retail pharmacies at stores such as Giant, Walmart, Safeway and Rite Aid.
-The Congress members said it makes it difficult for local governments to prioritize groups that need it most.
+The congressmen said it makes it difficult for local governments to prioritize groups that need it most.
 Maryland’s only Republican member of Congress, Rep. Andy Harris, did not sign the letter to the governor.

 Hogan has argued it’s critical to build a broad network of places to receive the vaccine now, when supply is limited, so the system can be ready to ramp up quickly when supply increases.